mdx-js/mdx/packages/mdx/readme.md

 # Hello, <Thing />
 ```

-Add some code in `example.js` to compile `example.mdx` to JavaScript:
+…and some code in `example.js` to compile `example.mdx` to JavaScript:

 ```tsx
 import fs from 'node:fs/promises'